 When should I call the clinic?

-- When your concerns cannot wait until your next visit. (eg. if you are having symptoms related to your cancer or treatment) Note: Test results cannot be requested phone - When you need to change an appointment time. - When you want to make an appointment with a Supportive Care Team member (eg. Social Worker, Spiritual and Religious Support, Psychotherapist).
+- When your concerns can not wait until your next visit. - When you need to change or confirm an appointment time. - When you want to make an appointment with someone from our Supportive Care Team.